The Environmental and Energy Management System (EEMS)

 - Conservation and biodiversity

 Everyone at the University, including people working on behalf of the University, have an important role to play.
-This may mean switching equipment off when you have finished using it, purchasing energy efficient equipment or operating in an energy efficient manner.
+This may mean switching equipment off when you have finished, using the right recycling bin, responsible and ethical procurement, purchasing energy efficient equipment or operating in an manner that protects the environment and saves energy.
 If you are unsure of your role, then email Sustainability Services.
-If the EnMS is not followed then there is potential for energy wastage and the University may not meet its carbon reduction targets.

 2019/20 and 2020/21 projects are focussing on: